EB2 NIW Requirements

 Frequently Asked Questions about EB-2 NIW

-The cost for the overall process is variable; we estimate it between $2,500 and $10,000.
+The cost for the overall process is variable; we estimate it between $2,800 and $13,000 and up.
 The biggest factor to consider is if you use lawyers or not.
 If you do, you will be in the higher end of the range.
 If you opt for a do-it-yourself EB2 NIW application, you can trim the costs to the government fees.
 We wrote an article breaking down the costs – go read it!

 The EB2 NIW processing time can be between 6 months and a few years.
 It depends on the case complexity and how long it takes to prepare it.
 In addition, it depends on the moment of filing as the backlogs can be longer or shorter.
 Finally, the country of origin of the petitioner dictates the wait times too.
 You can read all about the time it takes to get a green card here.